-Some sites are regularly updated and supplemented with new information.
+Some sites are regularly updated with new information.
 In this case, both the site owner and the user will constantly have to clean the cache.
-To avoid this, you can prescribe in the settings of individual items for caching, or conversely, eliminate the unnecessary ones.
+To avoid this, you can set up of individual items for caching, or conversely, eliminate the unnecessary ones.

 How to enable site caching

 We consider the fastest and easiest of them — caching using the .htaccess file (used if the server is running Apache).
 It's possible to write the desired period of caching, select individual items, or simply disable it.
 Moreover, you can code not only caching, but also other functions of the site in it.